ISCDtoolbox/Mshdist/README.md

 * The mshdist software is given under the [GNU Lesser General Public License](https://github.com/ISCDtoolbox/Mshdist/blob/master/LICENSE).

-* If you use mshdist in your work, please refer to the journal article:
+* If you use mshdist in your work, please refer to the [journal article](https://link.springer.com/article/10.1007/s10092-011-0051-z) as follows:

 C. Dapogny, P. Frey, _Computation of the signed distance function to a discrete contour on adapted triangulation_, Calcolo, Volume 49, Issue 3, pp.193-219 (2012).